U.S. committee recommends GSK shingles vaccine over Merck rival

 The new recommendations mean up to 62 million more adults in the United States should be immunized, approximately 42 million aged 50-59 years old and 20 million who have previously been vaccinated against shingles, according to GSK.

-Analysts currently forecast Shingrix’s annual sales will reach 1.03 billion pounds ($1.37 billion) in 2023, a figure that could rise in light of the positive U.S. recommendations.
+Analysts currently forecast Shingrix’s annual sales will reach 1.03 billion pounds in 2023, a figure that could rise in light of the positive U.S. recommendations.

 However, the British drugmaker, which also reported quarterly results on Wednesday, cautioned it would take time to build up prescription coverage.